Goda-Emad/my-portfolio/README.md

 ### 👩‍💻 About Me

-I'm a **Results-driven Data Analyst** with a B.Com in Accounting & Auditing (Ain Shams University, GPA 3.75 — Excellent with Honors), currently working as a **Junior Data Analyst at DIGILIANS** in partnership with Egypt's Ministry of Communications & Information Technology and the Egyptian Military Academy.
+I'm a **Junior Data Analyst** with a B.Com in Accounting & Auditing (Ain Shams University — Excellent grade), currently working at **DIGILIANS** in partnership with Egypt's Ministry of Communications & Information Technology and the Egyptian Military Academy.

-My work spans **Business Intelligence, Machine Learning, and Deep Learning** — I build Power BI dashboards that track KPIs, automate data workflows with Python and SQL, and develop predictive & classification models across healthcare, logistics, and finance.
-With **15+ hands-on projects**, I focus on transforming raw data into decisions that matter.
+My background bridges **finance and data science** — I bring hands-on experience from logistics billing, general accounting, and hotel operations, combined with deep technical skills in Python, SQL, Power BI, and Machine Learning.
+With projects spanning **Arabic sign language recognition, brain tumor classification, warehouse analytics, and body performance prediction**, I focus on building solutions that answer real business questions.

-**Currently targeting:** Data Analyst, BI Developer, and ML roles where analytical depth meets real business impact.
+**Currently targeting:** Data Analyst, BI Developer, and ML roles where financial acumen meets analytical depth.

 ---